8) Provisions (other than employee benefits)

 The Company's policy is to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.

 The Board of Directors of the Company seeks to maintain a balance between the higher returns that might be possible with higher levels of borrowing and the advantages and security afforded by a sound capital position.
 The Company monitors capital using loan to value (LTV) method to ensure that the loan to value does not increase beyond 65% on any given reporting date at Group level.
-Loan includes the current and non-current borrowings and Value refers to the market capitalization of the Group.
+Loan includes the current and non-current borrowings and Value refers to the market capitalisation of the Group.

 The Company is not subject to externally imposed capital requirements.